 Now, in 2018, the first question everyone wants to know regarding snow cream is this: Is it safe?

 We at Appalachian Magazine have no idea and we certainly aren’t encouraging anyone to try it (there, we hope we’ve pleased the lawyers enough!), but the KOAM-TV published an article with the following headline: “Snow ice cream poses no health risks, in moderation”

 In the piece, the news agency reported, “According to snow research done at Brigham Young University, there is no need to tell children not to eat snow as long as it is fresh.
 The pristine snow that has just fallen through the air and landed on the ground is not going to be dangerous or unhealthy according to the BYU study.”

-John Pomeroy, a researcher who studies water resources and climate at the University of Saskatchewan, “suggests it’s better to wait until a few hours into the snowfall to gather your fresh catch.
+John Pomeroy, a researcher who studies water resources and climate at the University of Saskatchewan, validated what my Appalachian Granny had been saying long before he was probably ever born by suggesting, “it’s better to wait until a few hours into the snowfall to gather your fresh catch.
 Snow acts like a kind of atmospheric ‘scrubbing brush,’ he explains.
 The longer the snow falls, the lower the pollution levels in the air, and thus in the snow,” reported NPR.